pds2/20191-team-23/README.md

 # Basic 2D Game Engine
 #### 20191-team-23

 This project is a basic 2D game engine with a basic platformer game.
-The main goals of the game engine is:
+The main goals of the game engine are to:
-- Create something easy to use and reuse in different cases (different types of 2D games).
+- Create something easy to use and reuse in different cases (different types of 2D games);
-- Provide a basic Game Engine Application with a gameloop and image rendering methods.
+- Provide a basic Game Engine Application with a gameloop and image rendering methods;
-- Provide Vector and basic physics math.
+- Provide Vector and basic physics math;
 - Provide some interface and base classes to write custom game objects to build the game.

 # User Stories